At the University of Redlands, students can pursue their passions and potential.

 * Indicates minor only

-Redlands is home to the Johnston Center for Integrative Studies, where highly motivated students take charge of their education by designing their own program and interdisciplinary courses.
-Working with their instructors, they put together personalized contracts that emphasize their areas of interest and academic goals.
-There are no grades; instead, students receive extensive written evaluations from professors, describing their individual accomplishments in detail.
-Johnston students live and learn in a complex with two residence halls, faculty offices, a coffeehouse, classrooms, and community spaces.
+Approximately 40 students enroll each year in the Johnston Center for Integrative Studies.
+As a Johnston student, you’ll take charge of your education by designing your own program and interdisciplinary courses.
+Working with faculty mentors, you’ll put together personalized contracts that emphasize areas of interest and academic goals.
+No grades are given; you’ll receive extensive written evaluations from your faculty.
+Johnston students live and learn in a two-hall complex that includes residence rooms, faculty offices, classrooms, and community spaces.
 Johnston is one of the first and longest-running alternative disciplinary programs in the nation.

 The athletics program at Redlands is one of the most successful NCAA Division III programs in the West, with one in five students participating in 10 men’s and 11 women’s sports.
-The Bulldogs have won more than 50 conference titles in the past decade, as well as two individual NCAA championships.
-The campus is home to some of the finest athletic venues in Southern California, including Ted Runner Stadium and the Thompson Aquatic Center.
-University of Redlands athletes work as hard on the field as they do in the classroom, and a large percentage of students are scholar-athletes.
+The Bulldogs have won more than 50 conference titles in the past decade as well as 14 individual national titles.

 “My professors at Redlands made a profound impact on me, and I wouldn’t be the critical thinker I am today without their instruction.
 Professor John Walsh taught me how to analyze information without bias yet remain skeptical.
 He taught me how to consider all sides of an argument in order to get closer to knowing the truth.
 He made me an investigator, which is exactly what I need in my current role.”

 — Noelle Medina ’15, Creative Writing major, Spanish minor, former reporter/producer at KRCR News, currently in graduate school at the University of Southern California, master’s in Journalism